SV9101 - Philosophy of science

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 The course is compulsory for all candidates on the PhD programme at the Faculty of Social Sciences with the exception of candidates from the Department of Economics who can choose to take a separate course.
 Candidates apply via StudentWeb.
-The deadline for registering for Fall 2017 is September 15th.
+The deadline for registering for spring 2018 is February 15th.

 Please note: Prior to the start of the course, all candidates must submit a draft essay (approximately 1,500 words), based on their own research project in which they make use of parts of the course reading list and any other relevant literature to reflect on challenges related to the philosophy of science and/or other methodology.
 You are recommended to use at least one of the sources given in the course reading list, but if you consider it most appropriate to use only other sources this is also permitted.
 The draft essay will be the basis for group discussions during the seminar week.